Author

 Citation

-David Ing, “Reifying Socio-Technical and Socio-Ecological Perspectives for Systems Changes: From rearranging objects to repacing rhythms” (preprint) The 10th International Conference on Socio-Technical Perspectives in IS (STPIS’24) August 16-17 2024, Jönköping, Sweden. https://stpis.org/program/.
+David Ing, “Reifying Socio-Technical and Socio-Ecological Perspectives for Systems Changes: From rearranging objects to repacing rhythms”, Proceedings of the 10th International Conference on Socio-Technical Perspectives in Information Systems (STPIS’24) August 16-17 2024, Jönköping, Sweden.
+CEUR Workshop Proceedings 3857:46–76, https://ceur-ws.org/Vol-3857/.

 Content